BDC Hamburger Icon

 Productivity monitoring software is crucial when managing remote employees but can also benefit a close-knit office crew.

-Utilizing productivity monitoring software gives you a detailed view of each employee’s workday.
+There are a number of employee monitoring software tools that can give you a detailed view of each employee’s workday.
 You can track employee workflow, including attendance, daily hours, productivity levels, work habits and reporting.

-Productivity monitoring software shouldn’t be used as 24/7 surveillance but as a tool to build relationships, learn employee strengths and weaknesses and achieve goals.
+Productivity monitoring software shouldn’t be used as 24/7 surveillance.
+It should be a tool to build relationships, learn employee strengths and weaknesses, and achieve goals.
 Employees should still be allowed personal time and breaks to decompress throughout the day.

 Be transparent about the monitoring, engage employees in company-wide initiatives and encourage workers when goals are met.
 Investing in the best employee monitoring software can reduce turnover and save time and money.